Understanding Accessibility Review in Learning Environments

 Spot audit — a single course, module, document, or platform feature

-Institutional review — systems, policies, and practices organization-wide
+Institutional review — systems, policies, and practices organisation-wide

 Depth